Aetna considers home spirometry medically necessary for lung transplant recipients.

 Brouwer et al (2010) evaluated the usefulness of home spirometry in children with non-specific lower respiratory tract symptoms, to diagnose or exclude asthma.
 Subjects were school-aged children, referred by their general practitioner because of chronic respiratory symptoms of unknown origin, the diagnosis of asthma was made or excluded by a pediatric pulmonologist (gold standard), based on international guidelines and a standardized protocol.
 Additionally, children measured PEF and FEV1 twice-daily for 2 weeks on a home spirometer, from which diurnal variation was calculated.
 These results (index test) were not revealed to the pediatric pulmonologist.
 The value of home spirometry to diagnose asthma was calculated.
 A total of 61 children (27 boys) were included in this study (mean age of 10.4 years; range of 6 to 16 years).
 Between asthma and no asthma, the mean difference in PEF variation was 4.4 % (95 % CI: 0.9 to 7.9; p = 0.016) and in FEV1 variation 4.5 % (95 % CI: 1.6 to 7.4; p = 0.003).
 Sensitivity and specificity, based on the 95th-percentile of the reference values for PEF and FEV1 variation (12.3 % and 11.8 %, respectively) were 50 % and 72 % for PEF variation and 45 % and 92 % for FEV1 variation.
 The likelihood ratio was 1.8 for PEF and 5.6 for FEV1.
 The authors concluded that the contribution of home spirometry in the diagnosis of asthma in children with non-specific respiratory symptoms is limited.

-Deschildre, et al. (2012) concluded that a treatment strategy based on daily FEV(1) monitoring via spirometry with medical feedback did not reduce severe asthma exacerbations.
+Deschildre et al (2012) concluded that a treatment strategy based on daily FEV(1) monitoring via spirometry with medical feedback did not reduce severe asthma exacerbations.
 The investigators sought to assess the outcome (severe exacerbations and healthcare use, lung function, quality of life and maintenance treatment) of a strategy based on daily home spirometry with teletransmission to an expert medical center and whether it differs from that of a conventional strategy.
-Fifty children with severe uncontrolled asthma were enrolled in a 12-month prospective study and were randomized into two groups: 1) treatment managed with daily home spirometry and medical feedback (HM) and 2) conventional treatment (CT).
-The children's mean age was 10.9 years (95 percent confidence interval 10.2 to 11.6 years).
-Forty-four children completed the study (21 in the HM group and 23 in the CT group).
+A total fo 50 children with severe uncontrolled asthma were enrolled in a 12-month prospective study and were randomized into 2 groups: (i) treatment managed with daily home spirometry and medical feedback (HM), and (ii) conventional treatment (CT).
+The children's mean age was 10.9 years (95 % CI:10.2 to 11.6 years); 44 children completed the study (21 in the HM group and 23 in the CT group).
 The median number of severe exacerbations per patient was 2.0 (interquartile range 1.0 to 4.0) in the HM group and 3.0 (1.0 to 4.0) in the CT group (p = 0.38 with adjustment for age).
-The nvestigators reported that there were no significant differences between the two groups or unscheduled visits (HM 5.0 (3.0 to 7.0), CT 3.0 (2.0 to 7.0); p = 0.30), lung function pre-β(2)-agonist forced expiratory volume in 1 second (FEV(1)) p= 0.13), Pediatric sthma Quality of Life Questionnaire scores (p = 0.61) and median daily dose of inhaled corticosteroids (p = 0.86).
+The investigators reported that there were no significant differences between the 2 groups or unscheduled visits (HM 5.0 (3.0 to 7.0), CT 3.0 (2.0 to 7.0); p = 0.30), lung function pre-β(2)-agonist FEV1 (p= 0.13), Pediatric sthma Quality of Life Questionnaire scores (p = 0.61) and median daily dose of inhaled corticosteroids (p = 0.86).

 Osthoff and Leuppi (2010) reviewed the literature regarding the management of patients with COPD after hospitalization for an acute exacerbation.
 Guidelines recommend a follow-up 4 to 6 weeks after hospitalization to assess coping strategies, inhaler technique, the need for long-term oxygen therapy and the measurement of FEV1.
 This review discussed the follow-up of patients with exacerbations of COPD, the use and value of spirometry in their further management, the potential benefit of home monitoring, the value of long-term oxygen therapy, the value of self-management programs including the use of action plans, the potential benefit of non-invasive ventilation as well as the value of early rehabilitation.
 There is insufficient literature to allow specific recommendations and to define components of a care plan following hospitalization for an acute exacerbation; however, early rehabilitation should be included.

-A randomized study found no statistically significant differences in number of emergency room visits or hospital admissions in persons with chronic obstructive pulmonary disease who were managed with home spirometry (Jódar-Sánchez, et al., 2013).
-The study found a nonsignificant trend in improved quality of life in subjects managed with home spirometry.
-The investigators conducted a pilot study of the effectiveness of home telehealth for patients with advanced chronic obstructive pulmonary disease treated with long-term oxygen therapy.
+A randomized study found no statistically significant differences in number of emergency room visits or hospital admissions in persons with COPD who were managed with home spirometry (Jodar-Sanchez et al, 2013).
+The study found a non-significant trend in improved quality of life in subjects managed with home spirometry.
+The investigators conducted a pilot study of the effectiveness of home telehealth for patients with advanced COPD treated with long-term oxygen therapy.
 Patients were randomized into a telehealth group (n = 24) and a control group (n = 21) who received usual care.
-Patients in the telehealth group measured their vital signs on weekdays and performed spirometry on two days per week.
+Patients in the telehealth group measured their vital signs on weekdays and performed spirometry on 2 days per week.
 The data were transmitted automatically to a clinical call center.
-After four months of monitoring the mean number of accident and emergency department visits in the telehealth group was slightly lower than in the control group (0.29 versus 0.43, P = 0.25).
-The mean number of hospital admissions was 0.38 in the telehealth group and 0.14 in the control group (P = 0.47).
+After 4 months of monitoring the mean number of accident and emergency department visits in the telehealth group was slightly lower than in the control group (0.29 versus 0.43, p = 0.25).
+The mean number of hospital admissions was 0.38 in the telehealth group and 0.14 in the control group (p = 0.47).
 During the study a total of 40 alerts were detected.
-The clinical triage process detected eight clinical exacerbations which were escalated by the case manager for a specialist consultation.
+The clinical triage process detected 8 clinical exacerbations which were escalated by the case manager for a specialist consultation.
 There were clinically important differences in health-related quality of life in both groups.
-The mean score on the SGRQ was 10.9 versus 4.5 in the control group (P = 0.53).
-The EuroQol-5D score improved by 0.036 in the telehealth group and by 0.003 in the control group (P = 0.68).
+The mean score on the SGRQ was 10.9 versus 4.5 in the control group (p = 0.53).
+The EuroQol-5D score improved by 0.036 in the telehealth group and by 0.003 in the control group (p = 0.68).

 Kugler and colleagues (2009) stated that effects of non-adherence to home spirometry (HS) on detection of the bronchiolitis obliterans syndrome (BOS) and on graft survival are unknown.
 In a 7-year prospective, cohort study, these researchers assessed non-adherence longitudinally using electronic spirometry for 24 months.
 During follow-up, BOS, re-transplantation, and survival were stratified by adherence groups.
 Electronic monitoring of 226 patients confirmed that 123,487 measures were performed.
 Period prevalence was 0.76 measures per patient day and decreased significantly over time (p < 0.0001).
 During follow-up, BOS developed in 32 % of patients; 5 % received a second transplant, and mortality rate was 19 %.
 Kaplan-Meier event-free analysis showed decreased freedom from BOS time in non-adherers (30 %) compared with good (43 %) or moderate adherers (19 %) (log rank 6.008; p < 0.014) and a tendency toward lower re-transplantation rates (log rank 3.14; p < 0.07).
 Mantel Cox regression revealed no impact of adherence on patient survival.
 The authors concluded that this was the first study assessing non-adherence to HS based on electronic monitoring in relation to long-term outcome following lung transplantation.
 Non-adherers showed decreased freedom from BOS in the largest sample to date, but did not impact survival.

-Finkelstein, et al. (2013) conducted a randomized controlled trial to determine the relative performance of a computer-based Bayesian algorithm compared with a manual nurse decision process for triaging clinical intervention in lung transplant recipients participating in a home monitoring program.
-This randomized controlled trial had 65 lung transplant recipients assigned to either the Bayesian or nurse triage study arm.
+Finkelstein et al (2013) conducted a randomized controlled trial (RCT) to determine the relative performance of a computer-based Bayesian algorithm compared with a manual nurse decision process for triaging clinical intervention in lung transplant recipients participating in a home monitoring program.
+This RCT had 65 lung transplant recipients assigned to either the Bayesian or nurse triage study arm.
 Subjects monitored and transmitted spirometry and respiratory symptoms daily to the data center using an electronic spirometer/diary device.
 Subjects completed the Short Form-36 (SF-36) survey at baseline and after 1 year.
-End points were change from baseline after 1 year in forced expiratory volume at 1 second (FEV1) and quality of life (SF-36 scales) within and between each study arm.
+End-points were change from baseline after 1 year in FEV1 and quality of life (SF-36 scales) within and between each study arm.
 The authors found that there were no statistically significant differences between groups in FEV1 or SF-36 scales at baseline or after 1 year.
 Results were comparable between nurse and Bayesian system for detecting changes in spirometry and symptoms, providing support for using computer-based triage support systems as remote monitoring triage programs become more widely available.
 The authors concluded that the feasibility of monitoring critical patient data with a computer-based decision system is especially important given the likely economic constraints on the growth in the nurse workforce capable of providing these early detection triage services.